PrimaveraDeveloper/lithium/dir/common/specs/tbx-spec-2.0.md

 # Primavera.Lithium.Taskbox

-Provides asynchronous multi-task processing for applications or services that need to improve performance, scalability and reusability.
-This component implements the asynchronous operation behaviour in the PRIMAVERA Elevation Platform.
+Provides asynchronous multi-task processing for applications or services that need to improve performance, scalability, and reusability.
+This component implements the asynchronous operation behavior in the PRIMAVERA Elevation Platform.
 This process can follow different strategies.

 ## Taskbox Architecture